 Welcome to the City of Alexandria's Office of the Arts

-The Office of The Arts promotes the value of arts and culture in the City of Alexandria by nurturing, investing in and celebrating the creative contributions of artists and arts organizations.
+The Office of The Arts serves as the local arts agency in the City of Alexandria and promotes the value of arts and culture by nurturing, investing in, and celebrating the creative contributions of artists and arts organizations.
 Through engaging the community, encouraging participation, and facilitating access to the arts, the Office of the Arts works with local artists and arts organizations to build a vibrant community for all of the City's residents, workers and visitors.

 Diane Ruggiero, Deputy Director

 Office of the Arts

 Public Art in Alexandria seeks to provide for future artistic endeavors and the promotion of Alexandria's cultural heritage, strengthen community pride, and foster tourism.

 Artists have created unique designs to wrap traffic control boxes on Duke Street in Alexandria.